-Ad Fontes Media rates CNET in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
+Ad Fontes Media rates CNET in the Middle category of bias and as Generally Reliable/Analysis OR Other Issues in terms of reliability.
 CNET (Computer Network) is a website that publishes reviews, news and analysis on technology and electronics.
 Founded in 1994, it is now owned by Red Ventures.
-In addition to the website, CNET shares information via video, podcasts and blogs.
-The website records approximately 94.1 million visits per month.
+In addition to the website, CNET shares information via videos and newsletters.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.